PhilGanney/PhilGanney/README.md

 Hi, I’m @PhilGanney

-My main coding interests are websites and apps that help small businesses and individuals.
+My main coding interests are websites and apps that help small/medium businesses and individuals.
 My projects are about innovating by applying existing techs, to new things, or with really nice designs.

 Big projects that I am proud of include: